phicunguyen/Raspberry-Stm32f07disc-SPI-audio/README.md

 Play an audio wave file over SPI interface using Raspberry Pi4 as spi-master and stm32f407disc as spi-slave.
 The stm32f407 is generated using Cubemx.

-Below is the spi pin connection between Raspberry and Stm32:
+Below is the spi pins connection between Raspberry and Stm32:

              Raspberry   Stm32f407-disc
      MOSI      P1-19        PC3